11 Perennial Greens You Will Love to Grow

 If you’re still a bit confused about how perennial plants are different from annual or biennial plants, check out my blog post all about these 3 types of plants.

 And if you need a refresher or just want to learn more about perennial vegetables, then check out my blog post all about perennial vegetables.
+In addition to perennial greens you might also be interested in perennial root vegetables.

 If you want information on more perennial vegetables than I cover in this post, then the book Perennial Vegetables by Eric Toensmeier is a great option for you.
 This book covers over 100 perennial vegetables.